 Timothy Hoffman is the Director for the Center for Community Research and Engagement.
 He attended Seton Hall University for both his undergraduate and graduate degrees, earning his B.A. in Political Science in 2015 and his Master's in Public Administration in 2016.
 Timothy is also very active in his own community, as he is currently the Vice President on the Hackensack Board of Education.
 In order to contact Timothy Hoffman please email email@example.com.

-Our Student Leaders
+Our Community Engagement Leaders